 “At that time, she was being very unselfish knowing she couldn’t do the walk,” he said.
 “I realized this was something that was very important to her.”

 Dempsey said he had to break the news to Jacobson before the event, which brought them both to tears.

-Gross’ entire team, including Jacobson’s daughter, Rachel; the NEN team; and the crowd all wore Team Noah yellow T-shirts to honor the 3-year-old.
+Gross’ entire team, including Jacobson’s daughter Rachel, Northeastern Nebraska and the crowd all wore yellow Team Noah’s Ark T-shirts to honor the 3-year-old.

-Jacobson said she was happy to see Noah on the field surrounded by the team, who have formed a close bond with him over the years.
+Jacobson said she was happy to see Noah on the field surrounded by her players, who have formed a close bond with him over the years.